MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Follow the directions as far as you can, and then test fit the remaining pieces to see if you can do it without directions.
 * Call your brother in law over to help out; he bought the same piece of furniture six months ago.

+## Capacity

+If you had to guess, the term “epoch time” means what?

+* The time that has passed since the big bang.
+* The time that has passed since a given point in time.
+* The time that has passed since the fall of the Roman empire.
+* The time left before the heat death of the universe.

+You need to connect two computers together.
+The first system uses the notional ALPHA type of port to connect to other devices; the second system uses the notional GAMMA type of port to connect to other devices.
+You have four cables with different types of connectors on either end: ALPHA to ALPHA (1), ALPHA to BRAVO (2); GAMMA to BRAVO (3); and GAMMA to ALPHA (4).
+Which cables do you need to connect the two computers together?

+* 1, 2, 3
+* 1, 2
+* 4
+* 3, 4

+Alice cannot swim; Bob cannot ride a bike; Charlie cannot run.
+In a team triathlon event, who performs the first, second, and last events?

+* Charlie, Bob, Alice
+* Bob, Charlie, Alice
+* Alice, Charlie, Bob
+* Bob, Alice, Charlie

+Alice has fallen out of a tree.
+She is complaining of shortness of breath, is bleeding from a cut on her arm, and is crying about the pain in her ankle: what do you try to treat first?

+* Her ankle
+* Her bleeding
+* Her shortness of breath

+In the year 2525, on what day will they celebrate Christmas in Europe?

+* 12/25/25
+* 25/12/25
+* 25/12/12
+* 25/25/25

+## Creativity

 ## Determination

 You’re in your doctor’s waiting room and the only thing to do to pass the time is a crossword in a children’s magazine.
 It is surprisingly difficult for the 8-12 year old audience it is supposed to be for: